Markitox/Benchmark-Golang-vs-Rust/README.md

 > export GO111MODULES="on"
 > go build

-## Framework used for Rust: activ-web 2.0
+## Framework used for Rust app: activ-web 2.0

 > Commands to create a project:
 >